maristie/maristie.github.io/_posts/2018-01-16-A-Program-Printing-Itself.md

 ---
-title: A program that prints itself
+title: A Program Printing Itself
+tags: [IT, Computability Theory]
+redirect_from:
+    - /blog/a-program-that-prints-itself/
 ---

 Is it possible to find a program that prints itself?